Christ-Mind-Teachings/cmi-www/_acq/quick.md

 #### Heading

 The heading is found on every page including landing pages.
-It's a link and will always return back to the Library card catalog.
+It's a link and will always return back to the Library home page.
 Clicking the header is a way to move around the library quickly.

 #### Teaching

 The teaching is found on every page and identifies the source of the content.
 Teaching is a link that will take you to the landing page of the teaching.
 This is a quick way to move between components of a teaching.

 #### Page Title

 This identifies the contents of the current page.
 The image example states the page contents (not shown) are from The Way of the Heart lesson one from the Way of Mastery.

 #### Menu

 The menu offers access to the functions available on the page.
 The options available may vary slightly between document pages.
+The menu sticks to the top of the page when scrolled so all features remain available.

 <div class="ui relaxed list">
   <div class="item">